The Importance of Continuing Education for Nurses

 1. Maintain your state nurse licensure.

-That’s right, you will be expected to complete a certain number of hours of continuing education annually in order to keep your state nurse licensure active.
+You will be expected to complete a certain number of hours of continuing education annually in order to keep your state nurse licensure active.

 2. Develop professionally.